Election Security and Accuracy

 - A physical inventory of all voting devices will be conducted before and after each election to ensure custody of all voting devices is maintained.

 - All procedures will be in writing.
-All election judges, early voting workers, county Election staff, and central counting workers will undergo extensive training in both voting equipment operation and election law/procedures.
+All Vote Center staff, early voting workers, county Elections staff, and central counting workers will undergo extensive training in both voting equipment operation and election law/procedures.